Thanks for printing! Don't forget to come back to Atlanta Track Club for fresh articles!

-Atlanta Track Club will host a meeting for current and prospective track and field team members' parents/guardians at the end of February.
+Atlanta Track Club will host a meeting for current and prospective track and field team members' parents/guardians during the first day of practice on February 18 at 4:30 p.m. - 5:30 p.m.
 During this meeting, parents/guardians will learn more about what their children should expect during practices and competitions, meet the team coaches and administrators and have the opportunity to ask questions about the team.

 The registration fee for each season is $150.
 Need-based scholarships can be applied for HERE

 Coach & Staff Bios

 Patrick Peterson has been head coach of Atlanta Track Club Youth Team since 2017.
 He has coached four Georgia association state champions, three USATF Junior Olympic Championship top 10 finishers and led multiple Georgia association and region four teams to championship titles.
 Patrick has also coached seven middle school boys to run sub-5:00 minute miles and two girls to run sub-5:30 miles.
 He is a graduate of Iowa State University, where he earned All-American honors as a member of the track and field and cross country teams.
 In 2016, Patrick was a finalist in the 800m at the U.S. Indoor Track & Field Championships.
 He continues to chase his dream of running professionally as a member of Atlanta Track Club Elite.